Fright night: Browns, Bengals renew rivalry on Halloween - WHIZ News

 BROWNS PLAYER TO WATCH: WR Amari Cooper.
 He’s become QB Jacoby Brissett’s comfort blanket, the go-to target when a big play is needed.
 Last week, they hooked up on a 55-yard reception, the Browns’ longest play this season.
 This will be Cooper’s first foray in the Cincinnati-Cleveland rivalry.

-KEY MATCHUP: Chase vs. Cleveland’s defensive backs.
-Cincinnati’s most dangerous player will draw extra attention from the Browns’ young secondary, which has been without top cornerback Denzel Ward the past two weeks because of a concussion.
-The Browns frustrated Chase (eight catches, 75 yards) in two wins over the Bengals last season.
+KEY MATCHUP: Bengals WRs Tee Higgins and Tyler Boyd vs. Cleveland’s defensive backs.
+Chase’s absence puts more pressure on Cincinnati’s other wideouts to produce.
+The Browns could be without Denzel Ward, who has missed the past two games with a concussion.

-KEY INJURIES: Bengals DE Trey Hendrickson’s status is unclear after leaving Sunday with a neck stinger. … LB Logan Wilson (shoulder) may return after sitting out last week. … Browns TE David Njoku (sprained ankle) went out in the second half last week.
-He’s improved, but will likely sit out with a bye approaching. … Ward began the week still in concussion protocol.
-He’s missed the past two games. … Browns LB Jacob Phillips sustained a season-ending pectoral injury last week.
+INJURIES: Chase’s injury is a big blow to the defending AFC champions.
+He’s been catching everything QB Joe Burrow throws his way and was coming off a two-TD performance last weekend. … DE Trey Hendrickson’s status is unclear after leaving Sunday with a neck stinger. … Bengals CB Eli Apple (hamstring) didn’t practice on Friday after being limited earlier in the week. … Bengals LB Logan Wilson (shoulder) may return after sitting out last week. … Browns TE David Njoku (sprained ankle) went out in the second half last week.
+He’s improved, but will likely sit out with a bye approaching. … Browns LB Jacob Phillips sustained a season-ending pectoral injury last week.
 He had replaced Anthony Walker Jr. (quadriceps) as the team’s signal-caller. … Browns LF Wyatt Teller (strained calf) could miss his second straight game. … Browns TE Pharaoh Brown sustained a concussion last week.

 SERIES NOTES: The Browns have won seven of the past eight games in the “Battle of Ohio.” … Cleveland has swept the season series the past two years. … This is the third Monday night meeting between the AFC North rivals and first since 1990. … The Browns are 11-11 at home on Monday nights. … Burrow is 0-3 against the Browns.
 He sat out last year’s visit to Cleveland as the Bengals rested starters before the playoffs.